888.298.HOPE

 CTE is known to cause a wide-range of symptoms.
 The most well-known are memory problems, difficulty controlling emotions or anger issues, and severe depression.
 However, some people with CTE also develop symptoms similar to a variant of ALS that causes cognitive impairment.

 According to the study’s lead author, Dr. Michael J. Strong, dean of the Schulich School of Medicine & Dentistry at Western stated that these overlapping symptoms may be caused by the same build-up, or aggregates, of tau proteins.
 In case you’re looking for the best dental advice, visit site and get help from professionals in the field.
 Since porcelain dental veneers have become so common today in the dental field, still a few patients are frightened about them.
 In such cases, you can check out this article that explains whether or do veneers hurt which is informative and gives a clear idea about the treatment before opting for it.
+You can opt for Appleton implants too.
 People can check out tooth extraction clinic if they need the best tooth and painless tooth extraction.

 “We have now shown that tau aggregates of those who have CTE and those who have this variant of ALS are the same,” Strong said in a statement Monday.